ENate/spring-kafka-microservices-app/README.md

-# A spring-boot kafka microservices application
+# A spring-boot ecommerce kafka microservices app

 This repository contains a spring boot microservices application implemented using the most recent Spring framework APIs.
 It is mostly written in Java, spring boot, kafka, mongodb, mysql, rabbitMQ and Kafka message brokers, ELK, etc.